Maryland CDL Requirements

 • Ranch and farm employees working agricultural machinery but only within a 150-mile radius

-• Those people qualified and able to drive ambulances, firefighting equipment, police vehicles and any other public service vehicle
+• Those people are qualified and able to drive ambulances, firefighting equipment, police vehicles, and any other public service vehicle

-If you have a current or pending driving conviction, this could make your CDL application ineligible.
-Violations that have a negative effect on your application include DUI (including both alcohol and illegal drugs), excessive speed and leaving the scene of an accident.
-Any revocation of your driver's license could lead to rejection of your CDL application.
+Your CDL application could be ineligible if you have a current or pending driving conviction.
+Violations that hurt your application include DUI (including both alcohol and illegal drugs), excessive speed, and leaving the scene of an accident.
+Any revocation of your driver's license could lead to the rejection of your CDL application.
 If you have been convicted of any felony involving a motor vehicle, this may also invalidate your application.

 Medical and Physical CDL Requirements